Pandemic era trends

-The world has changed, and those who want to stay afloat should adapt to new realities.
+The world has changed.
+So those who want to stay afloat should adapt to new realities.
 The language sector has seen some considerable changes too.
 In this article, we take a look at the main trends that await us during and after the lockdown.
 Following these trends, language service providers will be able to survive and even thrive in these hard times.

 1.The boom of multilingual digital content